 My name is Joe Broggio, and I’m from Iowa, USA.
 I work in IT, and am a big fan of all the Godzilla movies – the first one I saw was Godzilla vs. King Kong when I was a little kid, and it made a big impression on me.

 I had wanted to try 3D printing ever since people started printing out Battlemechs from Mechwarrior Online, but I wanted to wait until DLP printing became less expensive – I wanted excellent detail.
 That happened to me when the cheap DLP resin printers hit the market at the $500 price point.
-Now, a year later, they are routinely $350 and dropping… it’s amazing how fast this moves.
+Now, a year later, they are about $350 and dropping… it’s amazing how fast this moves.

 I am even newer to FDM printing – I love being able to print enormous things even with a little loss of resolution.